mapzen/terrarium/README.md

 For the next round of exploration I will consult with [Rob Marianski](https://twitter.com/rmarianski) how to only use the vertices inside a tile and add extra once to fill the spaces.

-### 12-16-15: Parallel explorations, Using pre shaded vector tiles
+### 12-16-15: Parallel explorations, Using pre-shaded raster tiles on top of terrain geometry

 Taking advantage of the changes made on Tangram to load raster tiles as per tile textures, is easy to use this images to shade the terrain.